beerendlauwers/urbanslug.github.io/_posts/2014-03-18-Solar-Power-in-Africa.md

 Ok so let me get this right.
 We could've almost matched Africa's power consumption by just doing what Europe did?
 This is obviously HUGE! albeit from a renewable and clean source.

-So I have a line graph for this comparing `africa power consumption, europe power consumption,  15% of europe power consumption, africa power consumption+(15% of europe power consumption)`
+So I have a line graph for this comparing:

+    - africa power consumption
+    - europe power consumption
+    - 15% of europe power consumption
+    - africa power consumption+(15% of europe power consumption)

 See it as a graph of where we are, where Europe is and where we would be if we gave minimal shit!